Objects as Reference: Toward Robust First Principles of Digital Organization

 Discriminators: Distinguishing Between Objects

-At the point of expression or interpretation, reference requires some “discriminator” which (attempts to) distinguish the referent from “not that referent”.
+At the point of expression or interpretation, reference requires some “discriminator” which attempts to distinguish the referent from “not that referent”.

 Every subject (i.e. person or agent) has (consciously or otherwise) a discriminator whenever they reference an object.
 These discriminators need not be consistent with each other — the way in which a word picks out a referent from “everything” might differ between you and I — but these discriminators can be coordinated and aligned; we can agree with some precision what the referents of a CID or database ID are.